REM – in concert from Glastonbury 2003 – June 27, 2003 – BBC Radio 1 –

 If you missed this Glasto performance – here’s your chance to get caught up.

-Crank it up and get ready for the weekend.
+Crank it up and get ready for New Years Eve.
 End of the world and all . . . .